 ASHA’s national certification for audiologists and speech-language pathologists is the Certificate of Clinical Competence (CCC), in Audiology (CCC-A) or Speech-Language Pathology (CCC-SLP).
 This is the gold standard for audiologists and speech-language pathologists.

 To be eligible for your CCC-A or CCC-SLP, you must go through a series of steps, including successful completion of an accredited graduate program.
-Some of the other steps can be completed in your time at TCNJ, including prerequisite courses and observation hours.
+Some other steps can be completed during your time at TCNJ, including prerequisite courses and observation hours.

 I’ve heard that ASHA requires certain courses outside of the major.
 What are these?

-To be eligible for ASHA’s Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), the gold standard certification for SLPs, students are required to take 4 courses outside of the field of Speech-Language Pathology and Audiology.
+To be eligible for ASHA’s Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP), the gold standard certification for SLPs, students are required to take four courses outside of the field of Speech Language Pathology and Audiology.

 - Biological Science